Megan Koehler

-Megan Koehler (born July 18, 1989 in Yellowknife, Northwest Territories as Megan Cormier) is a Canadian curler.
-She currently plays third on Team Kerry Galusha.
+Megan Koehler (born July 18, 1989, in Yellowknife, Northwest Territories as Megan Cormier) is a Canadian curler. from Cochrane, Alberta.
+She currently plays third on Team Nicky Kaufman.

 Career

 Juniors

 Koehler made her National curling debut at the 2007 Canadian Junior Curling Championships.
 She skipped her own team, representing the Northwest Territories.
-Koehler and team would have a very difficult time at the event, failing to win a single game, finishing round robin with a 0-12 record.
+Koehler and team would have a very difficult time at the event, failing to win a single game, finishing round robin with a 0–12 record.
 This would be Koehler's only trip to the junior championships.